ChrisWhealy/Cordova-Create/README.md

 Notice that the definition of the `<preference>` element having the name `LoadUrlTimeoutValue` has been repeated.
 This will set the `deviceready` timeout for this particular project to 60 seconds overriding the value found in the global configuration file.

-If any other duplicate `configXmlWidget` elemnts appear in both the global and local configuration files, then both values will appear in the adjusted `config.xml` file.
+If any other duplicate `configXmlWidget` elements appear in both the global and local configuration files, then both values will appear in the adjusted `config.xml` file.

     {
       "linkTo"       : "./demo_www",